 The district and borough councils as ‘Waste Collection Authorities’ are responsible for the collection of household waste in their respective areas.

-The West Sussex Waste Partnership brings together all of the local authorities in West Sussex with the aim of working effectively together, providing the best possible services for their residents.
+The West Sussex Waste Partnership (WSWP) brings together all of the local authorities in West Sussex with the aim of working effectively together, providing the best possible services for their residents.

 The West Sussex Waste Partnership Fight Against Food Waste campaign will help to raise awareness of the issue of food waste within the County and advise residents on ways to prevent food waste, by reducing, reusing and recycling where possible.